 To address these limitations, we adopt a two-pronged approach for better recurrence analysis.
 First, we predict an accurate local background mutation rate (BMR) by removing effects of confounding factors in a cancer-specific manner.
 Specifically, we separated the whole genome into bins (1Mb) and calculated mutation counts under each local context category.
 For each category, we used a negative binomial regression of the mutation counts against features like replication timing, chromatin accessibility, Hi-C signal, and expression profiles for BMR prediction.
 In contrast to methods that use unmatched data \{cite 23770567}, our approach automatically selects the most relevant features, thereby providing noticeable improvements in BMR estimation, which significantly benefits recurrence analyses (Fig 2A).
 Notably it requires the combination of many different genomic features to get such an accurate estimation (Fig 2 B)

 Second, rather than separately testing standalone annotation categories, we used our extended gene neighborhoods as joint test units that contain both the coding exons and non-coding regulatory elements (Fig 1C).
 Such a scheme allows for the accumulation of weak mutational signals distributed across multiple biologically relevant functional elements, which may otherwise be missed if evaluated under individual tests.
+It should be noted that to maximize the statistical power to pick up highly mutated regions, we only incorporate the most conservative regulatory regions in to the extended gene burdening analysis.
 We demonstrate that our scheme can effectively remove false positives and discover meaningful regions with higher-than-expected mutation counts (Fig 2C).
 For example, in the context of chronic lymphocytic leukemia (CLL), our analysis identifies well-known highly mutated genes, such as TP53 and ATM, which has been reported from previous coding region analysis.
 It also discovered genes that are missed by the exclusive analysis of coding regions, such as BCL6.
 Note that BCL6 has strong prognostic value with respect to patient survival (Fig. 2D), indicating that the extended gene neighborhood could be used as an annotation set for recurrence analysis.
 In addition, we can easily generalize this BMR calibration approach for other cancer types beyond the five discussed here, as our model will pick an appropriately matched ENCODE feature type.

-Extensive rewiring events in regulatory network during normal to tumor transition
+Extensive rewiring events in regulatory network

-[JZ2MG: see MP comment here.
-Why he is thinking we are prioritizing motifs, not TFs?]

-We then investigated the transcriptional regulatory network in a cell-type specific way to highlight the key regulators in cancer.
+We then integrated the binding sites from real ChIP-Seq experiments to set up cell-type specific network and investigated such network to highlight the key regulators in cancer.
 Here, we utilized 4 main tumor-normal cell line pairings described earlier to study how the targets of each common TF changed (i.e., rewired) over the course of oncogenic transformation.
 We first ranked TFs according the “rewiring index” (Fig. 3 A).
 In leukemia, well-known oncogenes such as MYC and NRF1 are among the top edge gainers, while the well-known tumor suppressor IKZF1is the most significant edge loser (Fig 3A).
 Mutations in this later factor serve as a hallmark of various forms of high-risk leukemia \cite{26202931, 26713593, 26069293 }.
 Interestingly, IKZF1 loss has been found to be associated with well-known BCR-ABL fusion transcript, which is present in K562, and usually confers poor clinical outcome \cite{26069293}.
 In contrast, several ubiquitously distributed TFs retain their regulatory linkages (Fig 3A).
 We observe a similar trend in TFs using a distal, proximal and combined network (see details in supplementary file).
 We also observe highly rewired TFs such as BHLHE40, JUND, and MYC in lung, liver, and breast cancers (Fig 3).